noeljane/Sketchy/README.md

 4. Get an APIKEY from [Giphy](https://developers.giphy.com/)
-5. Get a Client ID and Client secret from [Google Developers](https://developers.google.com/)
+5. Get a Client ID and Client secret from [Google Developers API](https://console.developers.google.com/apis/)

 6. API keys should have no space in them.
 Use these